Basic Blues Improvisation

 Now it's time to try and dip your toes into improvisation.

 It might seem scary, but the more you do it the more comfortable you will feel about it.
 Many people wait way too long before giving it a go and then feel uncomfortable because they can play a lot better than they can improvise.
 It is great fun when you get into it, and I love watching people learning this, it's so cool when you realise that you can do it, the smile says it all!

 Here are a few little tips to help you get get off to a good start:

-Backing track is on the Really Useful Play Along Tracks, it a free download sample.
-But you might also want to check out JamBlues which is a collection of Blues backing tracks in lots of keys for you to jam with!!
+Check out my JamBlues albums which are collections of Blues backing tracks in lots of keys for you to jam with!!